anaypant/anaypant.github.io/index.md

 # Outreach
-* I am starting a summer camp in which students can learn about robotics!
+* I am starting a camp in which students can learn about robotics!
 Click [here](https://anaypant212.wixsite.com/fllsummercamp) to learn more.

 ## Past outreach